cernbox/core/lib/private/Files/EosStore/README.md

 - After uploading a file, a FileInfo is returned.
 This FileInfo is created from the metadata returned from ICache:get(), but is does not call ICacheEntry methods, but relies on \ArrayAccess.
 Even more, it relies in returning a parent filed in the array that is not declated in ICacheEntry.
+- Common adds a getMetaData method that is used for example when accessing a public link containing a file to download.
+  The getMetaData method is not defined on any interface.